MeanderingProgrammer/dotfiles/docs/README.md

 | `./setup.sh yadm`  | Installs [yadm](https://yadm.io/)     |
 | `./setup.sh clean` | Deletes the setup script              |

-## Pain Points

-- Initial bootstrapping of languages will install them, but they won't actually be available in the same execution, requires new terminal session and re-execution

 # Settings

 ## MacOS - Developer Tools